AdamWelchUK/NodeRedEPEverDashboard/README.md

 > sudo reboot now
 17. Back on the dashboard click the burger icon in the top right.
 18. Click on Import.
-19. Paste in the code from here:
+19. Paste in the latest code from here:  https://github.com/AdamWelchUK/NodeRedEPEverDashboard/blob/master/EPEverDashboardv0.1.json
 The two flows will have been imported and you can now set about configuring them.
 You will need to configure the Modbus Server by double clicking on one of the red modbus nodes.
 If you'd like to log the data to a influxDB or to a csv files these nodes can be enabled and configured by double clicking them.